 - Keep the ‘on’ button depressed only when necessary

 Comprehensive guidance on the use of lasers is available for download via the link at the bottom of this page.

-This page, and the Laser Safety Guidance document, is due for review in June 2023 when the AOR Safety Standard is reviewed.
+Date of next review: This page and the Laser Safety Guidance document are due for review in June 2023 when the AOR Safety Standard is reviewed.